matloff/regtools/inst/MLOverview.md

 ## Example

-Let's predict weight from height and age, using two methods, k-Nearestt Neighbor and random forests.
+Let's predict weight from height and age, using two methods, k-Nearest Neighbor and random forests.

 ``` r